Malone-Disturbance-Ecology-Lab/ENP_WZ_2024_MS/README.md

-# ENP_WZ_2024_MS

-This workflow produces the results of the manuscript in preparation:

-Sea-level rise and freshwater management are reshaping coastal ecosystems
+# Sea-level rise and freshwater management are reshaping coastal ecosystems

+Along low-elevation coastlines, sea-level rise (SLR) threatens to salinate ecosystems.
+To understand the effects of SLR and freshwater management on landscape carbon (C) exchange, we measured the net ecosystem exchange of CO2 (NEE) between subtropical wetland ecosystems and the atmosphere along a dynamic salinity gradient.
+Ecosystems were representative of freshwater marl prairies, brackish ecotones, and saline scrub mangrove forests in the southeastern Everglades.
+This project uses disequilibrium dynamics to understand landscape-level transitions and their implications for carbon capture.

 ## Scripts:
 - (1) flow.site.maps.R - produces figure 1 (flow.site.maps.png; Lines +144), the site map for the manuscript.